 The Department of Defense’s Office of Special Needs provides policy and focused support for military families with special medical and/or educational needs.
 Many supportive programs offer resources and tools that military families need to be successful no matter where they live or serve.
-This webinar will discuss how the Exceptional Family Member Program at the local level and Military OneSource’s 24/7 call center, collectively, support military families using a holistic approach.
+Presenters in this webinar explore how the Exceptional Family Member Program at the local level and Military OneSource’s 24/7 call center, collectively, support military families using a holistic approach.

 After attending this webinar helping professionals will…

 - Understand the key components of the Exceptional Family Member Program

 - Discover the Department’s efforts to enhance the EFMP

 - Be able to access Military OneSource resources for military families with special needs

 Karen Terry is a policy analyst in the Office of Special Needs, Office of Family Readiness Policy, Military Community and Family Policy, Office of the Under Secretary of Defense (OUSD) for Personnel and Readiness.
 Before joining OUSD, Ms. Terry was a Family Support Specialist for a Virginia county public school district, where she worked with elementary age students, their families and educators to enhance the student’s ability to focus and learn.
 She was responsible for providing information on appropriate community and school resources as well as assisting with questions and concerns related to special education and developing behavioral interventions.
 Prior to that, Ms. Terry was part of the Headquarters Air Force Airman and Family Services team where she was the Program Manager for Personal Financial Readiness, and assisted with programs such as Relocation, School Liaisons, and the Exceptional Family Member Program.